ignaciofuentes/ignaciofuentes.github.io/_posts/2014-09-10-performance-considerations-kendo-batch-edit-mode.markdown

 ## Initial Controller Set-Up

 For the sake of brevity, I am going to limit this post to examining the performance of the Update Action of the Controller but the same principles apply to the Create Action of the Controller.
-You can get the full source code of this application (with embedded database) in my Github page.

 ```csharp
 [HttpPost]